CLeeSpruit/Array-Like-Map/README.md

 # Array-Like-Map
 _Have your Maps and eat it, too._

-Extends funcitonality of the map to be more like an array.
+Extends functionality of the map to be more like an array.

 ## Installation